240mm x 269mm

 Unparalleled in scope and ambition, Flowers of Perversion brings Jess Franco’s career into focus with a landmark study that aims to provide the definitive assessment of his labyrinthine film universe.

-Murderous Passions, the first volume of this set, will be reprinted in early 2019 in full colour.
+Murderous Passions, the first volume of this set, will be reprinted in Spring 2019 in full colour.